 Look: Criminals and violent people do not like to lose.
 Pride, face and street cred are life-and-death issues for them.
 In their little world, if they lose these things they themselves will become the victims of other criminals.

 What that means is, if the police are not involved (i.e., you beat him and leave) there is a pretty good chance he/she is going to try to seek revenge.

 This can complicate your life, especially because violence often occurs in places you normally frequent.
-Putting that in simple terms: He (or she) probably knows where to find you.
+Putting that in simple terms: He (or she) probably knows where to find you, or they can find out.
 And he (Or she) is going to be the one who decides when to come looking.
 So if you think the first attack was bad, wait until he comes at you the second time.

 O.K., Now you don’t have to believe me, or anything I wrote here.
 I’m not a self-defense expert.
 I’m just a capoeirista, sharing MY thoughts on this very complex subject.